Main Characters | Secondary Characters | Enemies and Bosses | Great Ones | The Old Hunters | Comic

 - Bullying a Dragon: If she's killed Arianna and is still alive after the Blood Moon, she'll come after you next.
 Problem is she's a nun with no combat experience, and her only attack is a slow and predictable lunge with her knife.
 She stands basically no chance against you.

 - Dramatic Irony: Adella starts off confident that the Healing Church will pull a Big Damn Heroes and save everyone if they can hold out a bit longer.
-Given that Laurence, the First Vicar, his eventual successor Vicar Amelia and the surviving clerics are now beasts, the streets are littered with the corpses of priests, the Church Giants are out of control, and the Choir is MIA, they're in no position to help anyone.
+Given that Laurence, the First Vicar, his eventual successor Vicar Amelia, and the surviving clerics are now beasts, the streets are littered with the corpses of priests, the Church Giants are out of control, and the Choir is MIA, they're in no position to help anyone.
 And that's ignoring the fact that they're responsible for the crisis in the first place...

 - Girl with Psycho Weapon: Somehow manages to get her hands on a huge surgical knife after the Blood Moon, which she uses to try and kill you.
 Amusingly, it does so little damage you'd have to actively try to die by her hand.